chem-274-A-master/problem-set-1/instructions.md

 ### Documentation and Reflection
 Create a `README.md` file in your repository.
 The README should serve two purposes:

 **Project Description**: Provide a detailed description of what this project is all about.
 Explain the purpose of the repository, how the code is structured, and how to use the Makefile.
 You should also include answers to the reflection questions and images as appropriate.
 Assume your audience is someone from GitHub who is not familiar with the assignment or what your repository accomplishes.
+DO NOT put a list of your files in the README of your repository.

 **Reflection Questions**: Answer the following questions in detail, and include them in your README.
 Write your responses in paragraph form.